 Discipline is tough.
-With the number of times kids need correction every day, it’s understandable that parents develop habits that aren’t always thought through.
-In a flood of snap judgments, chaos management and a desire to regain control of a difficult situation, ineffective and problematic authoritarian discipline techniques can spring up.
-Not only don’t they work, they can make kids confused and anxious.
+With the number of times kids need correction every day, it’s understandable that parents develop a parenting style that isn’t always thought through all the way.
+In a flood of snap judgments, chaos management, and a desire to regain control of a difficult situation, ineffective and problematic authoritarian discipline styles can spring up.
+Not only don’t they work, but poor discipline styles make kids confused and anxious.
 Nobody wins.

 “As parents, we have to ask ourselves questions about what outcomes we want when we discipline our kids,” says anxiety therapist Chad Brandt, Ph.D.
 “The best scenario is that they come to understand why what they did was wrong so they can learn and practice alternatives.”